ocf/ocfweb/ocfweb/docs/docs/services/web/wordpress.md

 WordPress is a popular CMS (content management system) on the Web.

+OCF's [[web hosting|doc services/web]] supports local WordPress installations, and groups using WordPress are eligible for [[virtual hosting|doc services/vhost]] (mygroup.berkeley.edu names).

+Instructions for using WordPress are provided below; you can also [[drop by during staff hours|staff-hours]] for in-person assistance.

+## Installing WordPress

 The easiest way to set up WordPress is via [[SSH|doc services/shell]].
 Some simple
 instructions: